pushpakGD/GenAI_creditCard_fraudDetection/README.md

 A scatter plot is created using Seaborn (sns.scatterplot), where the first and second PCA components are used as the x and y axes, respectively.
 Points are colored based on the 'label' column, with a size of 10.

 - histograms to check the individual distribution of syntehtic and real fraud data.

+Histograms to visualize the distribution of each feature while differentiating between real and fake data points.
+- for all 29 features

 ![GANss8](https://github.com/pushpakGD/GenAI_creditCard_fraudDetection/blob/main/images/GANss8.png)